George Finch-Hatton (MP for Rochester): Personal life

 George also enjoyed reading as he was described as 'well versed' in science and literature, the new large library at Eastwell Park was said to resemble Duncombe Park morning room with its imposing marble columns and it was noted to contain an 'excellent large collection of old books'.

-In March 1805, the 3rd Earl of Mansfield invited his sister Lady Elizabeth and George to attend a grand dinner at Mansfield House in Portland Place, with his royal highness Prince Adolphus, Marquess of Bath, Lord Grantham, Lord Somerville, and other distinguished guests.
+In March 1805, the 3rd Earl of Mansfield invited his sister Lady Elizabeth and George to attend a grand dinner at Mansfield House in Portland Place, with his royal highness Prince Adolphus, Marquess of Bath, Lord Grantham, Marchioness of Downshire, Lord Somerville, and other distinguished guests.